 Techie talk: The enzymes and yeasts in the kombucha will use the minerals from the tea to break down the sugar into glucose and fructose.
 So, after a week or so, the sugar’s still there, but in an easier-to-digest form.
 But it’s still pretty sweet!
 Usually, after another week or two, beneficial acids will start forming as the yeasts start eating the sugars up.
 But there will still be some sweetness, for up to 30 days or so.

 All this to give just a few time-saving pointers:

 - You can brew your tea right in a sturdy, preheated glass canning jar

-- You can put some of this mix straight into a carbonating bottle along with some fruit juices, to do its first ferment and finishing carbonation all in one place.
-(This will take at least 2 weeks, so stay ahead of the game!)
+- Extra option: You can put some of the new mix straight into a carbonating bottle along with some fruit juices, to do its first ferment and finishing carbonation all in one place.
+(This will take at least 2 weeks.)

 Give kombucha about 7 days to get the first fermentation going, after adding more sweet tea.
-Then, decant (or perhaps it’s already decanted), and give it another 14-21 days to finish.
-It should get nice and carbonated, and will have the most beneficial acids at this point.
+Then, decant if desired (or let it go longer), and give it another 14-21 days to finish, in bottles, which will build up fizz.
+After 14-21 days, it will have the most beneficial acids.